Spam: Unsolicited Emails

 What is Spam?

-If you've been on the Internet even for a short time, you know about the unwelcome junk messages that pile into your in-box daily.
-That is spam.
+Spam is the unwelcome junk messages that pile into your in-box daily.

 Simply put, spam is electronic junk mail.